 Another way to make money through branded content is by creating contests and giveaways in association with a sponsoring brand.
 This is a great way to work advertising into your blog, as it’s less likely to annoy an audience if they have an opportunity to win free stuff.
-Again, though, make sure it makes sense within the context of your blog.
+Again, though, make sure it makes sense within the context of your content.

-If you really enjoy the writing side of blogging, you could consider monetizing that particular skill.
+If you really enjoy the writing side of content publishing, you could consider monetizing that particular skill.
 There are many ways to find freelance blogging jobs online, and people will pay for high-quality writing on a range of topics.
 Job boards such as Indeed are a great way to start searching out these writing gigs, which can end up generating a fairly decent income.

 For bigger bloggers, selling merchandise can be a particularly lucrative means of income.
-It can be something as generic as a t-shirt, or something more closely connected to your personal blogging niche.
+It can be something as generic as a t-shirt, or something more closely connected to your personal niche.
 Selling physical products comes with a whole new range of skills you’ll need to learn, but can certainly be worth it is the market is there.

-Use Your Blog as a Springboard
+Use Your Content as a Springboard

 Money-making should grow organically out of a blog on a topic you would write about for free anyway.
-There’s no quick-fix to a successful blog, and there’s no substitute for genuine passion.
+There’s no quick-fix to a successful content site, and there’s no substitute for genuine passion.
 Read more on how to grow your blog step-by-step and create a strategy.